(I may earn a small commission from the products mentioned in this post.)

-This article outlines the necessary precautions to take after total knee replacement surgery so you don’t overdo it.
+This article outlines the necessary precautions to take after total knee replacement surgery so that you don’t overdo it during your recovery.
 The medical team at the hospital and my doctor gave me several suggestions on how to avoid setbacks and how to improve my recovery.

 I also learned some do’s and don’ts through trial and error.
 We’ll discuss the dangers of falling, infection, blood clots and several other things that might impede your TKR recovery.

 Hopefully my experience will make your recovery from knee replacement less painful and free from setbacks.
 The more you know before surgery, the better your recovery will be.

-Do as much reading and researching as much as you can and get information from friends and acquaintances that have had TKR.
+Do as much reading and research as you can and get information from friends and acquaintances that have had TKR.
 I asked a lot of questions whenever I met someone that had previously had TKR and I’m glad I did.

 Everyone has a different experience with total knee replacement and recovery but I was surprised how consistent the advice was.